 Later in the year look out for Enchanter's-nightshade, which the Anglo-Saxons used as protection against spells which they believed were being cast by elves.
 Occasionally a fox may be glimpsed trotting along the track, or look skyward and you might notice a buzzard circling overhead, searching for a rabbit to swoop down on.

-For information on the Staffordshire section of the Biddulph Valley Way see Staffordshire Moorlands District Council.
+For more information on the Staffordshire section of the Biddulph Valley Way and greenways visit the Staffordshire Moorland District Council website and the City of Stoke-on-Trent website.